MauriPlots/pi0_delta_distributions/README.md

 mv page.html q2.html
 ```

-Edit both poles.html and q2.html to point to the img_< name> instead of img
+Edit both poles.html and q2.html to point to the img_< name>
+instead of img (script and default image)